avian2/spectrumwars/docs/implementation.rst

 .. image:: figures/classes.png

-* USRP spectrum sensing is inspired by a real-time signal analyzer. e.g. we do continuous end-to-end FFTs with no blind time for all received samples.
-The spectral density is then averaged over a window of 200 ms. This is the main reason why sensing is very CPU intensive and we can't sense more than 64 channels (even if USRP frontend bandwidth would allow for more).

-  Sensing in this way is necessary because the radios have a very low duty cycle (e.g. a "while True: send()" has only around 10% duty cycle).
-If we would only take one sample the spectrum when players request it, it would mostly appear empty.
-Hence the need to take a moving average if sensing is to be useful for detecting transmissions.

-* The corrollary of the above is that even 64 channels is a very generous portion of the spectrum for this game.
+* 64 channels is a very generous portion of the spectrum for this game.
 A single channel could in theory accomodate 10 players with very little interferrence.

 * Currently, ``spectrumwars_runner`` runs player's code in a separate processes (provided by ``spectrumwars_sandbox`` executable).
 The processes